 Keeping devices protected is not the only function of the packaging.
-Device companies need to meet certain regulatory requirements.
-Staying compliant with the Food and Drug Administration requires specific sterilization methods, packaging materials, labeling, and traceability.
+Device companies need to meet certain regulatory requirements that are laid out by the Food and Drug Administration (FDA).
+Packaging falls under these requirements as well.
+Staying compliant with the FDA requires specific sterilization methods, packaging materials, labeling, and traceability.

 Medical Device Labelling

 Labeling is another important aspect of medical device packaging.
 Not only is it important for displaying device specifications for consumers, but it’s another area of the medical device that falls under FDA requirements.

 “Any word, statement, or other information appearing on the immediate container must also appear ‘on the outside container or wrapper, if any there be, or the retail package of such article, or is easily legible through the outside container of wrapper.”

 Thus, packaging plays an important role for label display to ensure medical device compliance.